West Virginia State Capitol Complex Walking Tour

 West Virginia sculptor Fred Torrey designed Lincoln Walks at Midnight in the 1930s based on Vachel Lindsay’s 1914 poem of the same name.
 The statue represents Lincoln's decision to grant West Virginia statehood during the Civil War.
 “Whereas, by the Act of Congress approved the 31st. day of December, last, the State of West Virginia was declared to be one of the United States of America, and was admitted into the Union on an equal footing with the original States in all respects whatever, upon the condition that certain changes should be duly made in the proposed Constitution for that State; And, whereas, proof of a compliance with that condition as required by the Second Section of the Act aforesaid, has been submitted to me; Now, therefore, be it known, that I Abraham Lincoln, President of the United States, do, hereby, in pursuance of the Act of Congress aforesaid, declare and proclaim that the said act shall take effect and be in force, from and after sixty days from the date hereof.
 In witness whereof, I have hereunto set my hand and caused the Seal of the United States to be affixed.” -Abraham Lincoln (April 20, 1862)

-Born in Clarksburg, West Virginia, Thomas "Stonewall" Jackson rose to prominence as one of the Confederacy's most successful generals.
-In 1909, the United Daughters of the Confederacy hired Moses Ezekiel, a Confederate veteran who knew Jackson, to sculpt a bronze state in the general's honor.
-The state legislature approved placing the statue on capitol grounds, and in 1910 the statue was dedicated to much fanfare.
-Many onlookers wore "Lily White" buttons during the dedication, which was a campaign to disfranchise African-American voters.
+Born in Clarksburg, West Virginia, Thomas "Stonewall'' Jackson rose to prominence as one of the Confederacy's most successful generals.
+In 1909, the United Daughters of the Confederacy hired Moses Ezekiel, a Confederate veteran who knew Jackson, to sculpt a bronze statue in the general's honor.
+The state legislature approved placing the statue on capitol grounds, where it became the first statue to be erected.
+In 1910, it was dedicated to much fanfare.
+Many onlookers wore "Lily White'' buttons during the dedication, which was a campaign to disenfranchise African-American voters.
 In recent years, there have been repeated calls for the monument's removal, but the decision rests with the state legislature.

 This replica of Philadelphia's famed Liberty Bell was cast in 1950 and designed to match the same weight, size, and tone of the original.
 The replica was one of fifty-five that were ordered by the federal government as part of a savings bond drive and distributed to state and territorial governments.
 Following a celebratory tour around the state, this replica bell has been located in Charleston's Capitol Complex directly at the front of the courtyard opposite the Kanawha Boulevard side of the Capitol.
 The bell can be visited alongside many other monuments at the Capitol Complex.

 The WV Coal Miners Memorial is located on the grounds of the West Virginia State Capitol Complex in Charleston, West Virginia.
-The monument was designed by Burl Jones in 2002 to honor the men and women who have dedicated their lives to mining coal in West Virginia.
+Coal mining has deep roots in West Virginia and is a quintessential aspect of culture in the Mountain State.
+However, coal mining is difficult and dangerous work.
+The Coal Miners Memorial was designed by Burl Jones in 2002 to honor the men and women who have dedicated their lives to mining coal in West Virginia.
+To this day, the statue remains a gathering site for those wishing to honor coal miners for their hard work, historical contributions, and personal sacrifices.